sovrin-foundation/old-sovrin/getting-started.md

 ## Install Sovrin

-If
-you
-use
-EC2 or Azure, you
-may
-want
-to
-create
-a
-VM
-to
-experiment
-with Sovrin(see[instructions](http: //
-    bit.ly / 2
-dtTm4n)).Otherwise, you
-can
-install
-sovrin
-on
-your
-workstation.Try
-opening
-a
-shell(command
-prompt) and typing
-either
-this:
+If you use EC2 or Azure, you may want to create a VM to experiment with Sovrin(see[instructions](http: // bit.ly / 2 dtTm4n)).
+Otherwise, you can install sovrin on your workstation.
+Try opening a shell(command prompt) and typing either this:

 ```
 $ pip install sovrin
 ```

-... or ( if you
-are
-docker - centric):
+... or (if you are docker - centric):

 ```
 $ docker run-it sovrinfoundation/sovrin
 ```

-If
-you
-get
-an
-error, check
-out
-the
-info
-about[prerequisites](http: // bit.ly / 2
+If you get an error, check out the info about[prerequisites](http: // bit.ly / 2 d1o7we); there are a few dominoes you might have to line up.
-d1o7we); there
-are
-a
-few
-dominoes
-you
-might
-have
-to
-line
-up.

-The
-install
-puts
-some
-python
-modules
-on
-your
-system.Most
-importantly, it
-gives
-you
-a
-command - line
-interface(CLI)
-to
-Sovrin.We
-are
-going
-to
-use
-that
-CLI
-to
-explore
-what
-Sovrin
-can
-do.(Sovrin
-also
-has
-a
-programmatic
-API, but
-it is not yet
-fully
-formalized, and this
-version
-of
-the
-guide
-doesn’t
-document
-it.See
-the[Sovrin
-roadmap](http: // bit.ly / 2
-cwrabV).)

-** Run
-the
-Sovrin
+The install puts some python modules on your system.Most importantly, it gives you a command - line interface(CLI) to Sovrin.
+We are going to use that CLI to explore what Sovrin can do.(Sovrin also has a programmatic API, but it is not yet fully formalized, and this version of the guide doesn’t document it.
+See the[Sovrin roadmap](http: // bit.ly / 2 cwrabV).)

-CLI **
+** Run the Sovrin CLI **

-Type
-this
-command:
+Type this command:

 ```
 $ sovrin
 ```

-You
-should
-see
-an
-interactive
-prompt, like
+You should see an interactive prompt, like this:
-this:

 ```
 Sovrin - CLI version 1.17(c) 2016 Evernym, Inc.